 6. EQing

 EQing is the practice of adjusting different frequencies of a song so they work better with other tracks and also in the venue that you’re playing at.
-Most mixers and DJ software features EQ knobs, usually three: low, mid, and high.
+Most mixers and DJ software feature EQ knobs, usually three: low, mid, and high.

 7. How to Scratch